polcak/jsrestrictor/website/content/pages/faq.md

 ![Tweaking JSS mode](/images/faq/jss_tweaking.png)

+#### JShelter breakes pages hosted by Cloudflare

+Yes, this is not intended and we want to fix this but that will likely take us some time.
+In the meantime consider the following change of the configuration:

+1. Globally set challenges.cloudflare.com to Strict JSS protection with Strict Worker protection.
+2. Disable FPD for the affected domain (even if it is in passive mode).
+3. Set Worker protection to Strict for the domain.

+Please report to [our issue tracker](https://pagure.io/JShelter/webextension/issue/148#comment-986182) any web page that does not work with the configuration steps above.
+Please, be specific with the URL and explain your configuration.

+(For further information have a look at [our issue tracker](https://pagure.io/JShelter/webextension/issue/148#comment-986182).

 #### How can I fix videos if they fail to play or retrieve data in time?

 JShelter reimplements more than 100 JavaScript APIs.
 However, pages can use several ways to access the